donnerhanson/compiler-construction-2021/learning-outcomes.md

 See also the [Fowler School of Engineering Program Learning Outcomes](https://docs.google.com/document/d/1OESCtPUolnWFV_qRFuRzNrzxmUtYr5H-dFaYVmPUKY0/edit?usp=sharing).

-This course teaches compiler construction not as a low level machine language oriented course but as a high level software engineering course.
-The aim is to give students the means to design and implement their own domain specific language (DSL).
-The [quote](http://wiki.c2.com/?DomainSpecificLanguage)

-        Any sufficiently large software project becomes a DSL by virtue of the library of functions built up to implement the solution to the specific problem the project was concieved to address.

-indicates how DSLs are related to software engineering in general.

-While writing a fully fledged compiler is a big task beyond what we can do in a one semester course, with a good mix of theory based software engineering tools, it is well in the scope of a semester to learn how to create a grammar, parser, typechecker and interpreter for a small but realistic programming language.
-In our case, we choose a fragment of C++, which should be familiar to many students and emphasises that the taught methods apply to real existing mainstream programming languages.

 The course is structured around the assignments which should give students the practical skills needed to create their own domain specific language.
 These include how to

 - define a language by writing a grammar